 Appliance Store West Ashley, SC

-Your First Choice for Scratch and Dent Appliances in West Ashley
+Scratch and Dent Appliances in West Ashley, SC

 In a day and age where big box stores sell overpriced appliances to hardworking men and women, droves of Americans are flocking to scratch and dent retailers.
 At Preferred Appliance Sales and Repair, we understand that money doesn't grow on trees.
 That's why we offer our customers the largest selection of overstock and scratch and dent appliances in South Carolina.